njustesen/botbowl/docs/bot-bowl-iv.md

 Each match will use the following configurations:

 - The BB2016 ruleset
-- Only a fixed human teams
+- Only a fixed human team is available
 - Time limit of 2 minutes per turn and 15 seconds per decision in the opponent's turn
 - Pathfinding-assistance enabled